MaselLab/ProteinEvolution/README.md

 ### Genomic Data Collection Scripts
 This directory contains all scripts that are used in collecting sequence data and their annotations, e.g. the script used in collecting the genomes from the NCBI databases and assigning Pfam annotations to them for the Templeton grant.

+### HomologyDetection_AbandonedHMMERPipeline
+This directory contains all scripts that were written with the intention of creating homology groups using HMMER.
+Our initial goal was being able to use HMMER's sensitive hmomology detection algorithms to partition the mouse genome into homology groups with each gene segment being represented exactly once.
+This pipeline turned out to be far more complex than we had anticipated and so we switched to using Pfam annotations to speed up our research.
+This pipeline is on hiatus pending a grant proposal.

 ### Linear Models
 Where scripts are stored that run linear models on our data.
 This is a good repository for R files.